apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/4-Data Query.md

 ```
 which means:

 The selected device is ln group wf01 plant wt01 device; the selected timeseries is the first column under this device, i.e., the power supply status.
-The SQL statement requires the status sensor values between the time point of "2017-11-01T00:05:00.000" and "2017-11-01T00:12:00.000" be selected.
+The SQL statement requires the status sensor stringValues between the time point of "2017-11-01T00:05:00.000" and "2017-11-01T00:12:00.000" be selected.

 The result is shown below: